Marie79418/DevOps/README.md

 | `COPY pom.xml .`                            | Copies the `pom.xml` file into the container.        |
 | `COPY src ./src`                            | Copies the project source code.                                                                    |
 | `RUN mvn package -DskipTests`               | Compiles the project and builds a `.jar` file in `target/`, skipping tests.                        |

+## 1-5 Why do we need a reverse proxy?

+1-5 Why do we need a reverse proxy?
+Reasons for using a reverse proxy like Apache or Nginx include:
+Security, as a shield between clients and the backend server: requests can be filtered, blocked, and redirected.

+Backend Hiding
+Clients only interact with the reverse proxy.
+The backend can be hidden and protected, even on another network.

+Load Balancing
+A reverse proxy can distribute requests between multiple backend servers.

+SSL Termination (HTTPS)
+It manages SSL encryption to relieve backend applications.

+URL Rewriting / Redirections
+It can rewrite paths, redirecting to different microservices depending on the routes (/api, /admin, etc.).